Who is my Child's Counselor?

 Mrs. Andrea Davasher works with seventh grade students for the 2017-2018 school year.

 Mrs. Allison West works with eighth grade students for the 2017-2018 school year.

-Have you signed up for PowerSchool and Schoology and downloaded the Apps yet?
-They're free and make checking grades and staying on top of homework a snap!
-If you need help accessing your child's account, please contact Guidance.
+Have you signed up for PowerSchool and Schoology yet?
+You can get automatic daily e-mails that making staying on top of grades and assignments a snap!
+Download the free Apps to your electronic devices.
+If you need help accessing your child's account, please contact your child's School Counselor.

 Trip to College Alerts

 Text 2023grad (7th grade) or 2022grad (8th grade) to 69979 to receive automated grade-specific text reminders about college stuff.
 You will find out about test and application deadlines and other great tips to get ready for graduation and beyond!

 It’s never too early to start saving money for college!
 Be prepared to handle rising college costs by saving early and consistently!
 Visit www.finaid.org/calculators to get an estimate of what college will cost by the time your child is ready to attend.
 No matter how little you save, every cent makes a difference in affording your child’s higher education.